ymniquet/eQuimageLab/docs/source/processing.rst

    BayesShrink
    iterative_noise_reduction

-These methods act on the wavelet coefficients and are designed for additive gaussian noise.
+These methods are available only for wavelet transforms and are designed for additive gaussian noise.
 For Poisson (counting) noise, or for a mix of Poisson and gaussian noise, a generalized Anscombe transform must be performed before the wavelet transform and denoising of the wavelet coefficients, and the inverse Anscombe transform applied after the inverse wavelet transform with the functions:

 .. currentmodule:: equimage.image_multiscale